 Over the years, the house on Zaragoza that Lawrence and Frieda had occupied was extensively remodeled and expanded.
 The first major renovation was undertaken in about 1940 by famed Mexican architect Luis Barragán.
 Another large-scale renovation took place after the house was acquired in 1954 by American artist and architect Roy MacNicol (mistakenly spelled MacNichol in Moore’s The Collected Letters of D.H.
 Lawrence).

 In the late 1970s, Canadian poet Al Purdy, a great admirer of Lawrence (to the point of having a bust of Lawrence on the hall table of his home in Ontario), wrote a hand-signed and numbered book, The D.H.
 Lawrence House at Chapala, published by The Paget Press in 1980, as a limited edition of 44 copies.
-[If any generous benefactor is reading this, I’d love to own a copy!]
 The book includes a photograph, taken by Purdy’s wife Eurithe, of the plumed serpent tile work above the door of the Lawrence house.

 The town of Chapala today would be totally unrecognizable to Lawrence, but the home where he spent a productive summer writing the first draft of The Plumed Serpent eventually became the Quinta Quetzalcoatl, an exclusive boutique hotel.